microsoft/vscode-iot-workbench/docs/provision_azure_iothub.md

 	- Click **Select an existing IoT Hub** if you want to use an existing IoT Hub, and select the IoT Hub you plan to use.

-	- If you plan to use a new IoT Hub, click **Create a new IoT Hub**, first select the location with the same as the resource group.
+	- If you plan to create a new IoT Hub, click **Create a new IoT Hub**, first select the location with the same as the resource group.
 		>  Azure resources can be connected across regions, but keeping everything within the same data center reduces cost and minimizes latency.

 		Make sure **S1 - Standard tier** is selected as the pricing tier.
 Enter a unique name for IoT Hub name.
 IoT Hub names must be unique across Azure.